Defenders of Wildlife

 Defenders of Wildlife is a 501(c)(3) non-profit conservation organization based in the United States.
 It works to protect all native animals and plants throughout North America in their natural communities.

 Background

 Defenders of Wildlife is a national conservation organization that works to conserve wildlife, protect wildlife habitat and safeguard biodiversity.
 Founded in 1947, Defenders of Wildlife was originally called Defenders of Fur Bearers, and worked to preserve wild animals.
 Although its work has broadened to include wildlife habitat and biodiversity, protecting wild animals—especially large carnivores—remains a central goal.

 The organization is headquartered in Washington, D.C., with field offices in Anchorage, Sacramento, Denver, Santa Fe, New Mexico, Asheville, North Carolina and Seattle.

-The current president and CEO is Jamie Rappaport Clark, who has been with Defenders since 2004 and took on her current role in 2011.
-Clark holds a B.S. in wildlife biology from Towson University and a M.S. in wildlife ecology from the University of Maryland.
-Prior to her time at Defenders, she worked more than 20 years in conservation positions for the federal government, including serving as director of the U.S. Fish and Wildlife Service.
-She is an expert on the Endangered Species Act of 1973 (ESA) and under her leadership at the U.S. Fish and Wildlife Service, she secured the passage of the landmark National Wildlife Refuge System Improvement Act of 1997.

-During Clark's tenure, and under the executive team consisting of Renee Stone (formerly of the National Audubon Society), Jamie Clark and Jim Stofan, the National Labor Relations Board found merit in 4 Unfair Labor Practice charges in August of 2022.
-The ULPs consisted of Defenders termination of a union organizer, withholding information from bargaining unit members, and direct dealing with employees.
-Defenders executive team decided not to settle the case with an illegally terminated employee.
-The case will be heard in February of 2023 in Washington, DC.
-Defenders currently employs two union-avoidance firms - Littler Mendelson and Pillsbury Winthrop Shaw Pittman.
-Clark has been credited with creating a 'culture of fear' at the organization.
-Clark refused to voluntarily recognize Defenders United, the union of Defenders of Wildlife.